 Image Analysis

 The image analysis comprised five steps: 1) tissue alignment; 2) tissue detection; 3) tissue segmentation; 4) automated quantification of COIs; and 5) tissue heat mapping.
 All protocols for image analysis were developed using the Author module of the image analysis software and are referred to in the text as APP.
-All APPs in this study were designed using the Author module.

 Tissue alignment

 Six virtual slides from three serial sections, spanning 11 markers plus H&E and PSR stains, were loaded into the Tissualign module of the image analysis software.
 Next, the images were linked, aligned, and coregistered in an automated fashion, generating an 11-plex plus H&E and PSR virtual composite image, containing all the layers of the individual images (Figures 2A–C).
 Alignment was accurate in the case of images originating from adjacent serial sections, showing corresponding tissue structures positioned and arranged in a homologous fashion upon alignment (Figure 2C and Figure S1A).
 Furthermore, the alignment was precise at the individual cell level for images originating from the same section (Figure S1B).
-The automatic alignment of the six slides took 15 min to execute in our VIS station.
-The time is dependent on the number of slides, the size and complexity of the individual images, and the overall similarities among the images to be aligned.
 The time for automatic alignment depends on the number, size, complexity, and similarity of the images to be aligned.
 The alignment of the above-mentioned six virtual slides took 15 min in our VIS station.

 [Insert Figure 2 here]